 - Areas maintained in the 2025-2026 budget: - Certified Staff The greatest determiner of student success is the teacher in the classroom.
 One of the greatest inhibitors of teacher effectiveness is increased class sizes.
 The District is committed to retaining high quality teachers and keeping class sizes at acceptable levels. - Mental Health The mental health and wellbeing of our students, staff, families, and community is the building block of success for the Corbett School District.
 Necessary resources are often difficult to find or cost prohibitive for our families.
-Additional federal funds for our School-based Mental Health Department have been secured for mental health professionals and services. - O Highly Qualified Staff We will continue the practice of hiring the most qualified individual for each open position.
-We are also committed to assisting all staff members in furthering their education and providing professional development targeted to our mission and goals. - Areas receiving increased support in the 2025-2026 budget: - o Classified Staff The addition of Educational Assistants is included in the 2025-2026 budget. - o Facilities and Maintenance A significant portion of student and staff morale and pride begins with the facilities in which they are housed each day.
+Additional federal funds for our School-based Mental Health Department have been secured for mental health professionals and services. - Highly Qualified Staff We will continue the practice of hiring the most qualified individual for each open position.
+We are also committed to assisting all staff members in furthering their education and providing professional development targeted to our mission and goals. - Areas receiving increased support in the 2025-2026 budget: - Classified Staff The addition of Educational Assistants is included in the 2025-2026 budget. - Facilities and Maintenance A significant portion of student and staff morale and pride begins with the facilities in which they are housed each day.
 Our facilities are in great need of repair and maintenance.
-An additional maintenance position will be added to assist with timely completion of facility maintenance.
-Additional funding will also be allocated to ensure all buildings have increased safety, sufficient heating and cooling, working restrooms, and cosmetic updates.

-Technology - Outdated technology is on the verge of failure.
+Additional funding will also be allocated to ensure all buildings have increased safety, sufficient heating and cooling, working restrooms, and cosmetic updates. - Technology Outdated technology is on the verge of failure.
 To ensure the District is not left without heat, cooling, fire suppression, cyber security, security cameras, communication, etc., these systems need to be updated.